Moran98/graph-theory/OVERVIEW.md

 # Overview of Project

+> ###### Version Control : GitHub - Moran98
+> ######  Student Name : Aaron Moran
+> ###### Student ID : G00356519

+## Problem Statement

+> You must write a program in the Python programming language [2] that can build a non-deterministic finite automaton (NFA) from a regular expression,and can use the NFA to check if the regular expression matches any given string of text.
+You must write the program from scratch and cannot use there package from the Python standard library nor any other external library.A regular expression is a string containing a series of characters, some of which may have a special meaning.
+For example, the three characters.,|,and have the special meanings concatenate,or, and Kleene star respectively.For example, the regular expression0.1means a 0 followed by a 1,0|1meansa 0 or a 1, and1means any number of 1’s.
+These special characters must be used in your submission.Other special characters you might consider allowing as input are brackets()which can be used for grouping,+which means at least one of, and?which means zero or one of.
+You might also decide to remove the concatenation character, so that 1.0 becomes 10, with the concatenation implicit.
+You may initially restrict the non-special characters your program works with to 0 and1.
+However, you should at least attempt to expand these to all the digits,and the characters at oz, and A to Z.

+## Introduction

 In this document i will be going into detail about the creation of my project and the source code.
 The bulk of my projects code can be found in the following repository :

 ````